daniel-victorr/MERN-STACK/README.md

 # MERN-STACK

-Based on how companies currently use.
+Based on how companies currently use it.
-Using good programming practices;
+They use good programming practices;

 Technologies used: